-In a previous post, 5 romantic outings were listed in the spirit of our 5–year relationship anniversary.
+In the previous post, 5 romantic outings were listed in the spirit of a 5–year relationship anniversary.
 My partner & I wanted to dine somewhere new to commemorate the occasion, somewhere that we thought might be able to make that list, and ultimately decided on Nirvanna Indian Fusion Cuisine.

 Walking in, you’re appropriately greeted with a huge picture of Buddha complemented by a glittering bowl of lotus flowers beneath it.
 The seating options all have a unique hint of luxury mixed with a medevial vibe.
 Seated towards the large glass windows at the side of the building, I had a view of the night’s street scene with darting car lights and coloured illuminations of adjacent businesses, while my partner had a view of the establishment’s inner layout from his broad, cushioned throne.